secretsciencelab/secretcampfire/README.md

 5. Click the `Resources` tab at the top.

 6. In the `Add-ons` search bar, type `mlab` and select `mLab MongoDB`.
-This database is to store your blog's content.
+This database stores your blog's content.
 Select the `Sandbox - Free` plan and click `Provision`.

 7. Visit `your-app.herokuapp.com` in a browser (where `your-app` is the name you entered in step 3).